survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ## Conclusion

+The current design has been optimized drag and drop operations in mind.
+Moving notes within a lane is a matter of swapping ids.
+Moving notes from a lane to a lane is again an operation over ids.
+This structure leads to some complexity as we need to track ids but it will pay off in the next chapter.

+There isn't always a clear cut way to model data and relations.
+In some other case we could push the references elsewhere.
+For instance the note to lane relation could be inversed and pushed to `Note` level.
+We would still need to track their order within a lane somehow, however.
+We would be pushing the complexity elsewhere by doing this.

+Currently `NoteStore` is treated as a singleton.
+Another way to deal within it would be to create `NoteStore` per `Notes` dynamically.
+Even though this simplifies dealing with the relations somewhat, this is a Flux anti-pattern better avoided.

-In this chapter we took our feeble notes application closer to a functional Kanban board.
-We still cannot move notes between lanes.
+We still cannot move notes between lanes or within a lane.
 We will solve that in the next chapter as we implement drag and drop.